Management Committee Chairperson

 Rachael is an Executive Administrator and Office Manager at Jaquillard Minns, a Chartered Accounting practice with a strong focus on philanthropy.
 Through her role she was introduced to Impact100 and the simple concept of collective giving.
 Rachael is passionate about helping children from all socio-economic backgrounds to have every opportunity to live full happy lives.

-Committee Member & Chair Events
+Management Committee Member & Chair Grants Committee

 Allison is a communications professional currently working in the Local Government sector.
 With a background in arts marketing, Allison has also dedicated herself to various philanthropic projects and boards, and is passionate about encouraging other to do the same.
 She has a keen interest in creating development opportunities for young people and prioritising mental health.